rmunn/Testing/docsSrc/index.md

 ## What is Testing?

-Testing is a library that does this specific thing.
+Testing is a repo for learning various deployment tools.

 ## Why use Testing?

-I created it because I had to solve an issue with this other thing.
+I created it so I could experiment without messing up the history of my main repo.

 ---